Fall 2015 Enrollment

 The Sophomore Experience is a 24-hour crash course that prepares students for the realities and demands of the working world.
 Ultimately, the experience is meant to mentor students and assist in their decision to pick a major.

-Institute is a 4 week program that recreates the “real world.”
-The program is designed to give students an idea of what to expect when they leave college.
-Institute is highly lauded as an ideal preparatory program.
+Institute is a 4-week program that recreates the “real world.” designed to give students an idea of what to expect when they leave college.
+Institute is highly lauded as an ideal preparatory program that exposes students to potential challenges they will face in the adult world.

 |25th Percentile||75th Percentile|